 4 - Friday 20th April 2018 (20-21 BST)

-It is a pleasure to be able to write that this piece has been commissioned by Strands - a programme of digital art commissions launched by Resonance Extra - supported by Jerwood Charitable Foundation.
+It is a pleasure to be able to announce that this piece has been commissioned as part of Strands - a programme of digital art commissions launched by Resonance Extra - supported by Jerwood Charitable Foundation.

 Roy Ascott - Reframing Consciousness.